maniaplanet/documentation/maniascript/tuto/your-first-script.md

 ## Common variables
 Now we can almost start the "real" work, just a bit of explanation about the type of variables existing in ManiaScript as it can change slighty between programming language.

-Here is a list of the common types of variables in ManiaScript:
+Here is a list of the common types of variables in ManiaScript (or how to declare them):

 Type        | ManiaScript type  | Example
 ---------   | ----------------- | -------